 As we were walking back however, I realised that we were also in the vicinity of a farm shop.
 We ducked inside to find something nice to accompany our plaice.
 They had a lovely selection of fresh, seasonal produce, and we picked up some frondy fennel and an assortment of other delights.

 Now fully loaded, we headed home, where Kipper disappeared into the garden, and I set about turning the shopping into dinner.

-I always remember how my Grandma cooked plaice – under the grill, with nothing but a generous slab of butter.
+I always remember how my Grandma cooked plaice – under the grill, with nothing but a generous slab of golden butter.
 It seemed like a sensible approach, but I decided to make a flavoured butter, with herbs and a dash of citrus.
-It was delicious!
-Kipper ate AN ENTIRE FILLET – as much fish as me or DH!
-I know she has a good appetite, but I was still pretty staggered.
+I used the fronds from our farm-shop fennel, and some chives from the garden.
+Fresh and simple!

 - 75 g soft butter (⅓ cup)

 - zest of half an orange

 - Blend the butter, chives, fennel fronds and orange zest in a food processor or mini chopper, until well combined.
 (Alternatively finely chop the herbs and zest, and beat into the butter.)
 Roll the butter into a sausage shape, wrap in cling film, and refrigerate until ready to use.

 - Preheat the grill (broiler) to medium.
 Line a baking sheet with foil and grease it with some of the flavoured butter.